 We have heard a great deal about equity over the last few decades, but the results show that far too little is being done.

-It is easy then, to assume that words do little for equitable outcomes.
-In the sense that empty promises and declaration do not produce change, this is true.
+It is easy then to assume that words do little for equitable outcomes.
+In the sense that empty promises and declarations do not produce change, this is true.
 But when it comes to equity, language most certainly matters.
 Because language shapes thought and establishes meaning.
 It impacts the way we think about and understand people, occurrences, and experiences.

 The words we use to speak about people have the power to: